keithwhor/halo-stat-notifier/README.md

 ✨ Welcome to the **Halo: Master Chief Collection Stat Notifier**!

+Made this during March 2020 -- if you're fortunate enough to be healthy, sometimes social distancing can get boring, and instead of texting my buddies to play Halo with me I put the effort in to write an automatic notification system around the Halo: MCC API.
+I hope you find it useful and / or fun!

 This project uses publicly-available Halo: MCC game info and player stats to send SMS messages to your squad (friends) when you start playing Halo: Reach, tells them your stats, and then updates you on your stats after every game.